Ethernet frame: Frame check sequence

 The frame check sequence (FCS) is a four-octet cyclic redundancy check (CRC) that allows detection of corrupted data within the entire frame as received on the receiver side.
-According to the standard, the FCS value is computed as a function of the protected MAC frame fields: source and destination address, length/type field, MAC client data and padding (that is, all fields except the FCS).
+According to the standard, the FCS value is computed as a function of the protected MAC frame fields: source and destination address, length/type field, payload data and padding (that is, all fields except the FCS).

 Per the standard, this computation is done using the left shifting CRC-32 (polynomial = 0x04C11DB7, initial CRC = 0xFFFFFFFF, CRC is post complemented, verify value = 0x38FB2284) algorithm.
 The standard states that data is transmitted least significant bit (bit 0) first, while the FCS is transmitted most significant bit (bit 31) first.
 An alternative is to calculate a CRC using the right shifting CRC-32 (polynomial = 0xEDB88320, initial CRC = 0xFFFFFFFF, CRC is post complemented, verify value = 0x2144DF1C), which will result in a CRC that is a bit reversal of the FCS, and transmit both data and the CRC least significant bit first, resulting in identical transmissions.

 The standard states that the receiver should calculate a new FCS as data is received and then compare the received FCS with the FCS the receiver has calculated.
 An alternative is to calculate a CRC on both the received data and the FCS, which will result in a fixed non-zero verify value.
 (The result is non-zero because the CRC is post complemented during CRC generation).
 Since the data is received least significant bit first, and to avoid having to buffer octets of data, the receiver typically uses the right shifting CRC-32.
 This makes the verify value (sometimes called magic check) 0x2144DF1C.

 However, hardware implementation of a logically right shifting CRC may use a left shifting Linear Feedback Shift Register as the basis for calculating the CRC, reversing the bits and resulting in a verify value of 0x38FB2284.
 Since the complementing of the CRC may be performed post calculation and during transmission, what remains in the hardware register is a non-complemented result, so the residue for a right shifting implementation would be the complement of 0x2144DF1C = 0xDEBB20E3, and for a left shifting implementation, the complement of 0x38FB2284 = 0xC704DD7B.

 End of frame – physical layer

-The end of a frame is usually indicated by the end-of-data-stream symbol at the physical layer or by loss of the carrier signal; an example is 10BASE-T, where the receiving station detects the end of a transmitted frame by loss of the carrier.
-Later physical layers use an explicit end of data or end of stream symbol or sequence to avoid ambiguity, especially where the carrier is continually sent between frames; an example is Gigabit Ethernet with its 8b/10b encoding scheme that uses special symbols which are transmitted before and after a frame is transmitted.
+The end of a frame (EOF) is usually indicated by the end-of-data-stream symbol at the physical layer or by loss of the carrier signal, depending on the physical layer variant.
+An example for the latter is 10BASE-T, where the receiving station detects the end of a transmitted frame by loss of the carrier.
+More modern physical layer variants use an explicit end of data or end of stream symbol or sequence to avoid ambiguity, especially where the carrier is continually sent between frames; an example is 1000BASE-X with its 8b/10b encoding scheme that uses special symbols which are transmitted before and after a frame is transmitted.